play2war/play2-war-plugin/README.md

 ## Upload or deploy your WAR file

-Upload or deploy your WAR file to your favorite Application Server if compatible (see <a href="#compatibility">Compatibility matrix above</a>).
+Upload or deploy your WAR file to your favorite Application Server if compatible (see <a href="#server-compatibility">Compatibility matrix above</a>).

 ## FAQ